actility/Semtech-Modem-Getting-Started/README.md

 If your Application Server does not support end-to-end security, you can decode payload manually.

 First, send data to an HTTP capture service such as [hookbin](https://hookbin.com/).
-Copy the endpoint address in destination of the Application Server created in [Create Application Server](#create-application-server-and-routing-profile), trigger an uplink on the board and refresh the Hookbin page:
+Copy the (Hookbin) endpoint address to ThingPark Wireless as the destination of the Application Server created in [Create Application Server](#create-application-server-and-routing-profile), then trigger an uplink on the board and refresh the Hookbin page:

 <img src=resources/hookbin.gif alt="Retrieve link from Hookbin" width="600"/>